2008 Kandhamal violence

-The 2008 Kandhamal violence was the violence against Christians incited by Hindutva organisations in the Kandhamal district of Orissa, India, in August 2008 after the murder of the Hindu monk Lakshmanananda Saraswati.
+The 2008 Kandhamal violence was the violence against Christians incited by Hindutva organisations in the Kandhamal district of Orissa, India, in August 2008 after the murder of Lakshmanananda Saraswati, a leader of the Vishva Hindu Parishad, a right-wing Hindutva group.
 According to government reports the violence resulted in at least 39 Christians killed.
 Reports indicate that more than 395 churches were razed or torched, between 5,600 and 6,500 houses plundered or burnt down, over 600 villages ransacked and more than 60,000 – 75,000 people left homeless.
 Other reports put the death toll at nearly 100 and suggested more than 40 women were sexually assaulted.
 Unofficial reports placed the number of those killed at more than 500.
 Many Christian families were burnt alive.
 Thousands of Christians were forced to convert to Hinduism under threat of violence.
 Many Hindu families were also assaulted in some places because they supported the Indian National Congress (INC).
-This violence was led by the Bajrang Dal, Rashtriya Swayamsevak Sangh and the Vishva Hindu Parishad.
+This violence was led by Hindutva paramilitary organisations, those being the Bajrang Dal, the Rashtriya Swayamsevak Sangh, and the Vishva Hindu Parishad.

 Tensions reportedly started with violent incidents over Christmas 2007 which resulted in the burning of over 100 churches and church institutions, including hostels, convents, and over 700 houses.
 Three persons were also killed during the three days after Christmas.
 The Hindutva groups and activists of the Kui Samaj were mostly involved in the 2007 attacks.
 Following the riots, 20,000 people were sheltered in 14 government established relief camps and 50,000 people fled to the surrounding districts and states.
 The United States Commission on International Religious Freedom reported that by March 2009, at least 3,000 individuals were still in government relief camps.

 Manoj Pradhan, an MLA of the Bharatiya Janata Party was convicted in the violence in 2010.
 18 people were also convicted in the same year.
 Seven Christians and a Maoist leader were convicted for the murder of Lakshmanananda Saraswati on 2013.